SamuelGuaimaB/Ingenieros-Paralelos/src/README.md

 #### Main Responsibilities

-- initialize serial communication at `115200`
+- Initialize serial communication at `115200`
-- receive `<speed,angle>` packets from the Raspberry Pi
+- Receive `<speed,angle>` packets from the Raspberry Pi
-- parse and validate the received values
+- Parse and validate the received values
 - apply the angle to the steering servo
 - apply the speed to the traction motor
 - read the ultrasonic sensor periodically